StefanZander/lecture_notes/swcs/html/docs/organisation.md

 !!! warning
     **Corona Update**
-    Due to the corona crisis, there will be **no in-class lectures** during the summer term 2020.
+    Due to the corona crisis, there will be **no in-class lectures** during the summer term 2021.
-    Instead, we will use **BigBlueButton (BBB)** for all lectures (--> Link: <https://rooms.fbi.h-da.de>).
+    Instead, we will use **BigBlueButton (BBB)** for all lectures (--> Link: <https://rooms.fbi.h-da.de/r/vFBI/002>).

 - Dates of the lectures will be announced via Email and via the OBS Calendar
     - _-->_ so please make sure that your email and calendar subscription is up-to-date
 - Depends on the student's familirarity with the topic;
-- In general only very few – but attendance is compulsory
+- Per default only very few – but attendance is compulsory
     - Kick-off meeting
+    - Introductory session
     - Final presentations
 - More lectures in the form of
     - tutorials about selected topics,